Dematerialize Your Business, Work Better

 The Cloud And Dematerialization,

-In the past companies lived and died on the back of their document processing abilities.
+In the past, companies lived and died on the back of their document processing abilities.
 Thousands of boutique firms, like estate agents, lawyers and accountants pushed paper until the cows came home.
 It was an expensive and environmentally costly exercise.
 There was first the energy and resources that it took to get the material to their offices.
 And then there was the additional cost of sending it back out again in its new form.
 It cost a lot of money and put up prices for consumers and businesses.

 But the cloud sought to change all of that.
 With document management software businesses didn’t have to rely on traditional means to push paper.
 Instead, they could digitise their paperwork and get it sent from one location to another with zero resource cost.
+Afterwards, they’ll start document shredding to ensure that no business data will be exposed or stolen.

 Dematerialization Is Even Better Than Physical